trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ![](images/flexi_report.png)

-*Figure: Flexible report Index view*
+*Figure: Custom report Index view*

 You will get a dialog box with fields.